The Truth About Coffee and PCOS

 Many factors contribute to it.
 For one, PCOS induces stress because of the associated weight gain, hirsutism, fatigue, and lethargy.
 Other contributors include insulin resistance and generalized inflammation.
 The latter causes a further increase in the stress hormone cortisol.

 How does coffee help?
 Well, caffeine in coffee is one of the most prevalent stimulants.
-It is shown to stimulate the central nervous system and contribute to the release of certain chemicals in the brain responsible for our moods and behaviors.
-For example, serotonin and dopamine.
+It is shown to stimulate the central nervous system and contribute to the release of certain chemicals in the brain responsible for our moods and behaviors, like serotonin and dopamine.

 Coffee and PCOS | PCOSLiving.com.jpg